 Societies that structure themselves to harness our natural desire to act in self-interest are more successful.
 (The recent collapse of communism attests to this.)

-However, ethical egoism is not a license for selfish behavior.
-In the long term, selfish behavior is not rewarded; selfish people have few friends and are not likely to be promoted in a company.
+However, ethical egoism is not a license for selfish behaviour.
+In the long term, selfish behaviour is not rewarded; selfish people have few friends and are not likely to be promoted in a company.

-In our building-inspector example, if he were to take the bribe, there is always a chance that he would be caught.
+In our building inspector example, if he were to take the bribe, there is always a chance he would be caught.

 Imprisonment and the loss of his job are certainly not worth $ 10,000.
 Therefore, he can argue it is in his self-interest not to take the bribe.